KurkRogi/our-radio-usa/README.md

 - The 'Programming' information is less important and is the secondary information, presented on a separate page.
 - The third order of importance is the 'Contact' form, presented on another separate page.

-### **Skeleton Plane**
+### **Skeleton & Surface Plane**

-*To follow but closely related to the above*
+Having the above in mind two high resolution prototypes were created in Adobe XD to ilustrate the concepts and layout.

-### **Surface Plane**
+- [Mobile phone layout prototype](https://xd.adobe.com/view/f625b5e9-6879-4303-9832-15503cf1e178-a376/?fullscreen) was created first because listeners on mobile phones are very likely the biggest audience for the service.

-*To follow.
-Modern, clean and uncluttered design with minimal distraction is preferred.
-Contrary to current trend, the background should be rather dark than light.
-This is more important on mobile devices so maybe change background to dark only for small screens*
+- [Desktop layout prototype](https://xd.adobe.com/view/3c15a152-6176-4b54-9c93-5586255d348f-6946/?fullscreen) was created next to illustrate service responsive bahaviour of the service on bigger screen.